© Pierre & Vacances

-The Annonciade museum was created in 1922 and brings forward impressive art work dating from 1890 to 1950, including some of the greatest French masterminds such as Matisse, Derain and Marquet.
+The Annonciade museum was created in 1922 and holds impressive art work dating from 1890 to 1950, including some of the greatest French masterminds such as Matisse, Derain and Marquet.

-The artists displayed have based their work upon the study of colour, light as well as shape.
-The whole collection is composed of top range pictures, essentially belonging to the pointillist, Nabis and Fauvist movements.
+The artists displayed have based their work upon the study of colour, light, as well as shape.
+The whole collection is composed of pictures essentially belonging to the pointillist, Nabis and Fauvist movements.
 You can check out pieces by Klee, Matisse, Signac, Serat, Braque, Bonnard, Gauguin... lots of them depicting the village of Saint-Tropez.

 - 2 rue de l'Annonciade